-Jyotish Shastra, also known as Hindu Astrology or Vedic Astrology, it is a divine knowledge on knowing future).
+Jyotish Shastra, also known as Hindu Astrology or Vedic Astrology, is a divine knowledge on knowing the future).
 With its help, a man can foresee the good and bad events that are going to happen in his life.
 There are various elements that affect the system of Jyotisha in many ways.
-All elements of Jyotish Shastra have its own significance in predicting one’s future.
+All elements of Vedic astrology have their own significance in predicting one’s future.

-Some of the major elements in connection to Jyotish Shastra are discussed below:
+Some of the major elements of Vedic astrology are discussed below:

 1. Gocharas – The Transits

 Gochara is the study of planetary movement from the Natal moon (Moon placement in our Birth chart).
 Natal Moon is taken as the starting point for the transiting planets.
-In predicting Gochara results, moon plays the prominent role.
-The sign in which your natal moon is placed is known as Janma Rashi (Birth Sign).
+In predicting Gochara results, the moon plays a prominent role.
+The zodiac sign in which your natal moon is placed is known as Janma Rashi (Birth Sign).

 Though the planetary positions in our horoscope are fixed, the planets continue to move.
 Planets take varying periods to move from one Rashi to another Rashi.

 Rashis (The Zodiacs) shows the constellation in which the Sun is located at the time of our birth.
 The zodiac is a twelve-fold division of the Sun’s apparent path along the ecliptic.
 Twelve segments of the sky have been given names and certain constellations associated with each.
 Such as: